 Planetary mixers which are mainly used to mix medium viscous to high viscous media can also be used as granulating equipment.
-The planetary motion of a planetary mixer when used as a granulator is generated by rotating the agitator off an assembly in a direction opposite to that of the rotation of the agitator assembly as it moves around the bowl.
-Despite the representations of planetary by different commercial names, like Hobrat granulator, kitchen Aide granulator etc, they still have the following basic make up.
+When used as a granulator, planetary motion of the mixer is generated by rotating the agitator off an assembly in a direction opposite to that of the rotation of the agitator assembly as it moves around the bowl.
+Despite the representations of planetary by different commercial names, like Hobrat granulator, kitchen Aide granulator etc, they still have the following basic make up;

 - Planetary motion

 - Removable bowl

 - Top-drive agitator

 Planetary mixer tend to be better of mixing drying powders in a horizontal plane than in a vertical plane and so may require a distinct dry blending step prior to wet granulation.

 Orbiting screw blender which is mainly used for dry mixing of powders when modified is used as a very gentle granulator mixer.
 The following modifications along with a chopper in the side wall make orbiting screw blender an effective granulator for powders, slurries, suspensions and pastes;

 - The unit is fitted with a spray nozzle mounted on the agitator.
 This nozzle adds liquids to the dry powder.